Generate a project-specific RDF Schema

 Note

-In this example, the ‘resource prefix’ column and ‘resource iri’ column do not need to be defined because the root node (ONCOTREE) and all resources of Oncotree will share the same namespace since resources from Oncotree do not have a properly defined and dereferencable link.
+In this example, the ‘resource prefix’ column and ‘resource iri’ column do not need to be defined because the root node (NANDA) and all resources of NANDA will share the same namespace since resources from NANDA do not have a properly defined and dereferencable link.

 3. Concept definition